konfirmed/SpendGuard/INSTALL.md

 **Need to update?**
 - Run `npm run build` after making changes
-- Click the refresh icon next to WebAssistant in `chrome://extensions/`
+- Click the refresh icon next to SpendGuard in `chrome://extensions/`

 ---

 🎉 You're all set!
-WebAssistant will now help you make more thoughtful purchase decisions.
+SpendGuard will now help you make more thoughtful purchase decisions.